 However electricity isn’t just disconnected for emergencies.
 Sometimes there might be planned outages in your area for routine maintenance of the electricity poles and wires.
 This usually doesn’t last long and your electricity distributor will notify you in advance.

 Thinking of getting a generator?
 Get a solar battery instead

 Many people who live in blackout-prone areas have considered getting a backup generator.
 But if you have solar panels, why not let your solar power do the job instead?

 In the event of a blackout, a solar battery system can keep the electricity on in your home using the solar power produced by your panels and stored in your battery.
 This means you’d be able to choose some lights or appliances to keep on during a power outage.
 Plus, unlike a generator, a battery can power your home through the night so you don’t have to buy electricity in the evening peak.

 It’s important to be aware though that not all batteries have blackout protection capability, so ensure you double check before choosing a battery to go ahead with.

 Blackout protection included at no extra cost

-The DC Sunny Saver battery package is DC Power Co’s high-quality, affordable solar battery offer that comes with blackout protection included at no extra cost.
+The DC Power Co Solar Battery Package is our high-quality, affordable solar battery offer that comes with blackout protection included at no extra cost.

-Designed to fit you, the modular design means that you can get one, two or three batteries as part of your DC Sunny Saver package to easily tailor your system to suit your needs.
+Designed to fit you, the modular design means that you can get one, two or three batteries as part of your battery package to easily tailor your system to suit your needs.
 With extended warranties and an app for in-home energy management, the DC Power Co Solar Battery Package is just $6750.